Close Free Consultation 24/7

 3. In an indictment, this will be used when a juvenile commits an offense with a death sentence or life imprisonment punishment.
 An indictment will be adjudicated by a grand jury.
 This option is not to be used for minor offenses but capital offenses.

 Regardless that the child is underage, an important thing an attorney will always remember is; that once an adult, always an adult.
 If the juvenile has been adjudicated as an adult once before, the juvenile will remain in the adult court system and will be treated as an adult.
 This means they will face the same adult penalties, such as prison sentences, the diminishment of many future employment prospects, and the lost opportunity of certain civil rights.
 If your child has been arrested by the police, their future could be jeopardized.
-Call the Law Office of Adams & Luka today to speak with an experienced juvenile attorney.
+Call the Law Office of Adams, Luka, & Benton, P.A. today to speak with an experienced juvenile attorney.

 Contact Us 24/7